named-data/NFD/README-dev.md

 ## Unit tests

-To run unit tests, NFD needs to be configured and build with unit test support:
+To run the unit tests, NFD needs to be configured and built with unit test support:

 ```shell
 ./waf configure --with-tests # --debug is also strongly recommended while developing